Santiago (1956 film)

-Santiago, also known as The Gun Runner, is a 1956 film directed by Gordon Douglas and starring and co-produced by Alan Ladd set in 1898 Cuba against the background of the Cuban War of Independence.
+Santiago,is a 1956 American Warnercolor adventure film directed by Gordon Douglas and starring Alan Ladd, Rossana Podestà and Lloyd Nolan.
+It is set in 1898 Cuba against the background of the Cuban War of Independence.
 Martin Rackin wrote the screenplay, based on his unpublished novel, as well as producing the film.
+Ladd also co-produced the film that was made and distributed by Warner Brothers.

 Plot

 A hardened gun runner attempts to take a shipment to Cuba to assist with the rebellion against Spain.